 Dangerous property can be much more than an eyesore.
 It can create injury and harm to others.
 Owners and property managers have a responsibility to maintain safe premises and when they fail in this responsibility, the injured may have a personal injury claim.
 If you or a loved one has been injured on dangerous or hazardous property, a Southern Indiana personal injury lawyer from my firm should be contacted for assistance in pursuing a claim.
 My firm has been successful in pursuing personal injury claims on behalf of those who have been seriously injured by the negligence of others.
 I am committed to the fight for their rights to full financial compensation.

-personal injury case.
 There are certain important factors that must have existed.
 A skilled attorney from our firm can advise you on your situation.
+Contact our firm today.